 The garbage disposal is a modern invention that has made washing dishes and getting rid of waste much easier than it used to be.
 Unfortunately, garbage disposals are not invincible and occasionally, yours may spring a leak and need to be repaired.
-The only question is when those inevitable leaks happen, does that mean your dishwasher will be out of commission as well?
+One question is when those inevitable leaks happen, does that mean your dishwasher will be out of commission as well?

 Leaky disposals are never fun to deal with, but sadly, it’s something that you are likely to face at one time or another.
 However, things aren’t as hopeless as they seem!
 There are plenty of solutions for leaky disposals as well as preventative measures you can take.
 Read on to learn more about leaky disposals and what you can do to fix them!